temporalio/documentation/docs/go-run-your-first-app.md

 ## ![](/img/docs/repair-tools.png) &nbsp;&nbsp; Project setup

-Before starting, make sure you have looked over the [tutorial prerequisites](/docs/go-sdk-tutorial-prerequisites) setup.
+Before starting, make sure you have looked over the [tutorial prerequisites](/docs/go-sdk-tutorial-prerequisites).

 This tutorial uses a fully working template application.
-You can get the ['Go project template'](https://github.com/temporalio/transfer-money-project-template-go) by downloading it as a [zip](https://github.com/temporalio/transfer-money-project-template-go/archive/main.zip) or by [creating a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) in your own Github account and then cloning the repo to the location of your choice.
+You can get the [Go project template](https://github.com/temporalio/transfer-money-project-template-go) by downloading it as a [zip](https://github.com/temporalio/transfer-money-project-template-go/archive/main.zip) or by [creating a new repository](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template#creating-a-repository-from-a-template) in your own Github account and then cloning the repo to the location of your choice.
 Look for the "Use this template" button:

 Once you have it locally, open your terminal in the project's root directory.
 You are ready to go.